 Can you predict your 100km time?

-An issue for many runners who have ever thought about trying a road 100km is, could you predict your 100km time?
-Athletes and coaches will try predicting marathon times from half-marathon times.
-They will, just as importantly, look at recent training logs.
+An issue for many runners who have ever considered trying a 100km road race is, “Could you predict your 100km time?”
+Athletes and coaches will aim to predict marathon times from half-marathon times.
+They will, just as importantly, look at recent training logs and data.
+Can Marathon times give an indication of potential 100km time?

-Sorry!
-This post is not a definitive, peer-researched study that will make you predict with foolproof 110% accuracy your 100k time.
-It will make anyone think, could I run a respectable 100k race for my ability?
-The answer to this is a resounding yes.
-As long as you have that initial inner motivation to sustain you, commit to the training and any training block goes well.
-Although the times mentioned are at the elite end, the principle thinking will apply, for any standard of runner.
+Sorry, this post is not a definitive peer research study that will help you predict with foolproof 110% accuracy your 100k time.
+It will, though, make anyone think, could I run a respectable 100k race for my ability?
+The answer to this is a resounding yes, as long as you have that initial inner motivation to sustain you, commit to the training, and any training block goes well.
+Although the times mentioned here are at the elite end, the principle thinking will apply at any level of runner.

-All I have done here, is compiled a comparison of the top all-time GB 100k-ranked runners and their marathon times while making a few observations.
-I have also, in addition, listed a few other Scottish runners who have taken on the challenge of a 100km for comparison.
+All I have done here is compile a comparison of the top all-time GB 100k-ranked runners and their marathon times while making a few observations.

-If you like doing this, you can play fantasy athletics and try and predict other runners’ times.
+If you like doing this, you can play fantasy athletics and try to predict other people’s times.

 Marathon and 100km Predictions